oblivia-simplex/Narrativity/2_AAA_Editorial.md

 the Devil passion is and the way there is sudden and the way back is worse.

-I\'m surprised at myself for talking in this way.
+I'm surprised at myself for talking in this way.
 I\'m young, the world is before me, there will be others.
 I feel my first streak of defiance since I met her.
 My first upsurge of self.
-I won\'t see her again.
+I won't see her again.
 I can go home, throw aside these clothes and move on.
 I can move out if I like.
-I\'m sure the meat man can be persuaded to take me to Paris for a favour or two.
+I'm sure the meat man can be persuaded to take me to Paris for a favour or two.

 > Passion, I spit on it.